-Here he is again, saying if he becomes mayor [mɛɛ]:
+Here he is again, saying if he becomes mayor with mɛː for mayor:

-Of course, as I pointed out in my post on smoothing, centring diphthongs like [eə] are relatively well preserved in lower-class speech.
-This was exemplified in yesterday’s radio programme, when presenter Michael Rosen (65), who had told us “I talk Estuary English”, later asked Am I getting there? with [ðeə]:
+Of course, as I pointed out in my post on smoothing, centring diphthongs like eə are relatively well preserved in lower-class speech.
+This was exemplified in yesterday’s radio programme, when presenter Michael Rosen (65), who had told us “I talk Estuary English”, later asked Am I getting there? with ðeə for there:

-But anyone who stayed with Radio 4 after the programme heard the (standard BrE) continuity announcer telling us about a following programme hosted by Eddie Mair, and pronouncing Mair just like Paxman’s mayor, [mɛɛ]:
+But anyone who stayed with Radio 4 after the programme heard the SSB continuity announcer telling us about a following programme hosted by Eddie Mair, and pronouncing Mair as mɛː, just like Paxman’s mayor:

 The factors of age and/or social class are illustrated by a pair of adverts currently playing on television.
-One is for the Belgravia Centre, which specializes in hair loss and scalp care, the other is for BUPA care homes for the elderly:
+One is for the Belgravia Centre, which specializes in hɛː loss and scalp kɛː, the other is for BUPA keə homes for the elderly:

 People do increasingly use a long monophthong for this vowel, rather than the schwa-tending diphthong implied by the standard symbol.
 What used to be a local-accent feature has become part of the mainstream.
 There are millions of English people, however, who still use a diphthong.
 To produce the distinction in pairs such as shed — shared EFL learners generally find it easier to make the square vowel diphthongal ([eə]) rather than to rely on length alone.

-On the first point, my view is that the millions of [eə]-users in the Estuary area are perhaps not the best British English model for foreign learners.
-It’ll be interesting to hear, over the coming years, what happens to higher-class [ɛɛ] and lower-class [eə].
-I’m going to bet 20p that [ɛɛ] will spread even further, on the grounds that centring diphthongs are less natural and less stable than long monophthongs.
+On the first point, my view is that the millions of eə-users in the Estuary area are maybe not the best BrE model for foreign learners.
+It’ll be interesting to hear, over the coming years, what happens to higher-class ɛː and lower-class eə.

 On the second point, there must be a lot of experience behind John’s argument about EFL learners.
 But I’m not persuaded.
-There are many languages in the world with contrastive vowel length, but precious few with centring diphthongs.
-And what about aural competence?
-Do we teach students to produce [eə] while warning them that BBC announcers and journalists generally say [ɛɛ]?
+What about aural competence?
+Do we teach students to produce eə while warning them that what they’re more likely to hear from SSB natives is ɛː?
 Anyway, my students tend to be higher-level learners, and I can’t bring myself to teach them a vowel that’s too archaic for “younger people” like Jeremy Paxman, and makes foreigners sound foreigner still.